Isle of Dogs (film): Plot

-During their journey, Chief and Atari are separated from the others.
+During their journey to the dog tribe, Chief and Atari are separated from the others.
 Atari gives Chief a bath, revealing his white and black-spotted coat and thus his striking resemblance to Spots.
-The two bond and rejoin the rest of the pack, and are saved by Spots and the dog tribe from another rescue team.
-Spots confirms that he is Chief's older brother and that he was rescued by the tribe, who were test subjects from a secret lab that was abandoned after a tsunami.
+The two bond and rejoin the rest of the pack.
+Another rescue team attacks them, but they are saved by Spots and the dog tribe.
+Spots confirms that he is Chief's older brother and that he was rescued by the tribe, who were test subjects from an abandoned secret lab.
 Spots became their leader and mated with a female tribe member named Peppermint, who is pregnant with their first litter.
-Because of these circumstances, Spots requests for Atari to transfer his protection duties to Chief.
-Chief is initially hesitant, but both he and Atari accept, and bodyguard duties are officially transferred to Chief.
-An owl later brings word that Kobayashi has rounded up all the exiled dogs and plans to exterminate them with poison gas.
+Because of these new responsibilities, Spots requests Atari replace him as his bodyguard with Chief; initially hesitant, both he and Atari accept.
+Word reaches the dog tribe that Kobayashi plans to euthanize all dogs with poison gas; Atari and the dogs build boats to return to Megasaki.
+Meanwhile, Tracy confronts Watanabe's colleague Yoko Ono, who confirms Tracy's conspiracy theories and gives her the last vial of serum.

-Tracy confronts Watanabe's closest colleague Yoko Ono, who confirms Tracy's conspiracy theories and gives her the last vial of serum.
-At his re-election ceremony, Kobayashi prepares to give the extermination order when Tracy presents her evidence of his corruption.
+At his re-election ceremony, Kobayashi prepares to give the extermination order when Tracy and the activist group interrupt, presenting evidence of his corruption.
 Kobayashi proceeds to deport Tracy, but before he can do so, Atari and the dogs arrive.
-They confirm the serum works by testing it on Chief and curing him.
+They confirm that the serum works by testing it on Chief, curing him.
 Atari addresses the crowd and recites a haiku he wrote and dedicated to Kobayashi, rekindling the sympathy that once existed between dogs and humans.
-Touched by Atari's words, Kobayashi officially rescinds the dog ban.
-Enraged, Major Domo yells at Mayor Kobayashi for breaking the Mayor's campaign promise and tries to kill Kobayashi and initiate the extermination himself, but thanks to Spots and the activists, Domo's plans are thwarted.
-Atari and Spots become gravely injured during the struggle and are taken to a hospital, where Kobayashi donates one of his kidneys to save his nephew.
-It is later revealed that while Kobayashi did win the election, he won't hold office because he was caught in a scandal.
-Therefore, all mayoral powers and authorities will transfer to his next-in-line, Atari.
+Touched by Atari's words, Kobayashi officially repeals the dog banishment decree.
+Enraged, Major Domo tries to initiate the extermination himself, but his plans are thwarted by the dogs and the activist group.
+In the chaos, Atari and Spots are wounded and taken to a hospital, where Kobayashi donates one of his kidneys to save his nephew.
+Atari becomes the new mayor of Megasaki after Kobayashi's crimes render him ineligible to hold office.

-One month later, Atari officially becomes the new mayor of Megasaki, and has all dogs reintegrated into society and cured of the dog flu, while Kobayashi and his propagandists and co-conspirators are sent to jail for political corruption, doing 30 days of community service, and paying fines of no less than ¥250,000 while Major Domo faces a possible death sentence.
-Tracy and Atari become a couple, while Chief and Nutmeg become their bodyguard dogs and begin a relationship.
-Meanwhile, Spots (recovering from his injuries) has had a statue erected in his honor and resumes raising his litter with Peppermint under the care of a priest at a Shinto temple.
+One month later, Atari has had all dogs reintegrated into society and cured of the dog flu, while Kobayashi, Major Domo, and their co-conspirators are sent to jail.
+Chief's pack dogs are all back with their owners: Boss returns to being the mascot of the Dragons' baseball team (inferred that the coach owns him), King has returned to being a dog food commercial star and lives with a couple with their 3 children and has a big supply of dog food and puppy snaps, Duke lives with a large family who is seen watching one of King's commercials on TV, and Rex is owned by an elderly female librarian and is shown by her in the library with his own thick mat.
+Atari and Tracy become a couple, while Chief and Nutmeg become their bodyguard dogs.
+Meanwhile, Spots, having survived his injuries, raises his litter with Peppermint under the care of a Shinto priest.